B.K.S. Iyengar, Light On Yoga

 One of the reasons the body is so important in yoga because it is the container for breath, and breath is the bridge between body, mind and consciousness.

-As an example – you just ate a giant meal.
+Let’s imagine – you just ate a giant meal.
 You feel so full to the point of discomfort.
 You’re super sleepy, maybe even laying down to help the food digest.
 Been there?
-What were you thinking about? ..Likely about how incredibly full you are, maybe thoughts of regret for taking those last bites, or perhaps savoring the delicious meal and waiting in anticipation to be hungry again!
+What were you thinking about?
+Maybe about how incredibly full you are, maybe thoughts of regret for taking those last bites, or perhaps savoring the delicious meal and waiting in anticipation to be hungry again!
 Either way, odds are you were very much in your physical self, your body and mind full of sensations.
 When the body is unsettled the mind is unsettled.
 It’s hard to focus on anything else.

 When on the other hand our body feels light and clean (note: this has nothing to do with physical size!) — we tend to breathe more fully, our energy flows, our mind is calmer, and it becomes far easier to be with oneself in stillness.